ysmood/junit/doc/readme.jst.md

 # JUnit

-A simple promise based module for unit tests.
+A simple promise based function for unit tests.
 I believe we shouldn't waste time on learning, debugging and waiting the unit test framework itself, that's why I created JUnit.
 It's just a curried function, everything inside is controllable, nothing will be fancy.